 If you are operating several of your own warehouses or inventory storage locations, make sure to set up a WMS and inventory management system that allows you to keep track of inventory across locations.
 Having the right technology in place can streamline in-house inventory management.

-If your inventory is stored in warehouses operated by several different fulfillment providers (e.g., in different countries), an inventory management system can help you manage all sales channels, locations, and currencies to streamline inventory control from a single dashboard.
+If your inventory is stored in warehouses operated by several different fulfilment providers (e.g., in different countries), an inventory management system can help you manage all sales channels, locations, and currencies to streamline inventory control from a single dashboard.

 What is a SKU?

 A SKU, or Stock Keeping Unit, is an alphanumeric code number assigned used to identify a product.
-The code represents different product characteristics, such as color, size, and brand.
+The code represents different product characteristics, such as colour, size, and brand.
 Each product variation is assigned a SKU, and the SKU is used to keep track of inventory (e.g., a Large red shirt is a different SKU than a Medium red shirt, and thus, should be stored in a separate location).

 What is inventory turnover?